rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 the teachers for game and extracurricular activities are pressed for evaluating maths exam copies.
 Apparently, after the news appeared in print, steps are being taken to avoid such embarassments.
 However, one thing is clear there is a severe shortage of well trained teachers in the govt schools.
 Creating infrastructure is a time-bound, one time investment.
 Maintaining the infrastructure is, however, a more difficult proposition.
-There are two aspects to overall upgradation or transformation of foundationational education system.
+There are two aspects to overall upgradation or transformation of foundational education system.
 - The availability of well trained, dedicated teachers
 - Maintaining the school ambinance and infrastructure

-The first one is extremely important, because the students at impressionable age look up to some role model.
+The first one is extremely important, because the students at impressionable age look up to a role model.
 The first educators become their most preferred role model.
-So, investing in human resources is extremely important.
-Providing better pay and allowing competitive enrollment for
+Investing in human resources is extremely important.
+Providing better pay and allowing competitive teacher enrollment could make a truly transformational change in school education system in India.
+I have a few suggestions here.
+- Make teacher recruitment open to all across India
+- Restructure pay-package of teachers to attract talents
+- Allow schools to make